ronnymees/base2ace/docs/41-handling-exceptions/README.md

 * place a try-block with the code inside that may generate the exception
 * the type of the exception (name of the class) that will be thrown
 * a catch-block that needs to be executed in case the specific type of exception is thrown
+* a finally-block is optional and is needed if code needs to be executed if the try succeeds or not

 So, the previous example refactored with exceptions may look like: